The Best Wet Dog Food In Australia - A Canned Nutritional Analysis

 Additionally, some preservatives are worse than others.
 Sulphite preservatives, in particular, have been a matter of controversy in Australia a couple of years ago, due to the fact that they can cause serious health issues in dogs.

-To avoid cases like these, it's always best to choose dog food that doesn’t contain any artificial additives - and plenty of such options are available.
+To avoid cases like these, it's always best to choose dog food that doesn’t contain any artificial additives - and there are plenty of options available.

 Best Canned Dog Food Australia 2020: Our Top Picks

-The wet dog food from Ziwi Peak contains only the best of the best from what you can give to your dog.
-If we would make our own wet dog food formula, it would surely look somewhat like this.
+The wet dog food from Ziwi Peak contains only the best of the best for your dog.
+If we would make our own wet dog food formula, it would look somewhat like this.

 So, what makes the Ziwi Peak food so special?
 First of all, all of the Ziwi Peak wet food formulas are made mostly out of meat, organs, fish, and New Zealand green mussels (which are great for supporting healthy joints, by the way).
 Whichever recipe you choose, you will find that these 4 ingredients comprise at least 90% of the contents of the can.